SlamMate/vSLAM-on-FrodoBots-2K/README.md

 Download the dataset from the following link: [FrodoBots-2K Dataset](https://huggingface.co/datasets/frodobots/FrodoBots-2K)

 ### 1.2 Calibration
-According to our experiments, the approximate calibration parameters are as specified in the file `Robot_Zero.yaml`.
-We have ordered the robot, but it will take some time for delivery.
+According to our experiments, the calibration parameters are as specified in the file `Robot_Zero.yaml`.

 ### 1.3 Merge Video Frames
 The video frames in FrodoBots-2K are discrete, so you need to merge them into a longer video.
 The script `merge_ts_files.sh` will help you: